Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be quite annoying.

 This natural treatment is a bacterium that attacks Japanese beetle white grubs in the soil.
 However, it may also work for June beetle grubs.

-Milky spore is applied to the soil.
-After the grubs eat the spores, they will die in 7 to 21 days.
+Milky spore treatment is applied to the soil.
+After the grubs eat the spores, they die in 7 to 21 days.

 9. Tomato Plants

-The leaves emit a smell that these bugs are not fond of and will be repelled by.
+The leaves emit a smell that these bugs are not fond of.

 10. Vinegar

-Use vinegar to make a natural bug repellent for June bugs and other bugs on your plants and around the house.
-Just mix one part water with one part vinegar and add it to a spray bottle.
+Vinegar also makes a natural bug repellent for June bugs and other bugs on your plants and around the house.
+Mix one part water with one part vinegar and add it to a spray bottle.

 Spray it on the affected plants and areas around the house to deter the bugs.
-This homemade bug spray is great to have on hand at home.
+This homemade bug spray is great to have on hand.

 11. Mycotrol ESO Insecticide

-Mycotrol ESO is a natural insecticide that is very effective in controlling June bugs.
-It contains the fungus Beauveria bassiana, which is lethal to June bugs but harmless to humans and animals.
+Mycotrol ESO is a natural insecticide that effectively controls June bugs.
+It contains the fungus Beauveria bassiana, lethal to June bugs but harmless to humans and animals.

 Takeaway

-Whether you call them June bugs or May beetles, there are natural remedies to deal with them.
-From natural sprays and traps to picking them off, there are several approaches to take that will not harm the environment.
+Whether you call them June bugs or May beetles, there are natural remedies for dealing with them.
+From natural sprays and traps to picking them off, there are several approaches that will not harm the environment.

 Try one of these remedies and come back and tell us which one worked best for you.